Diffuse astrocytoma NOS ("protoplasmic" and gemistocytic components)

-Features are those of a primary brain tumour.
+Features are those of a primary brain tumor.
 MRS, perfusion and morphology suggest a low (WHO II) or perhaps intermediate (WHO III) grade glioma with non-fibrillary components (e.g. gemistocytic, protoplasmic or oligodendroglial component).

 The patient went on to have a craniotomy.

-The sections show features of a moderately cellular astrocytic tumour.
-The tumour cells are mainly of the protoplasmic type.
+The sections show features of a moderately cellular astrocytic tumor.
+The tumor cells are mainly of the protoplasmic type.
 They have mildly enlarged round nuclei with short cytoplasmic processes.
 Scattered gemistocytes are noted, occupying less than 10% of the cell population.
 Prominent microcystic change is seen in the background.